 Fresh produce is a hot commodity, and the Avon Food Pantry gladly accepts these fresh-food donations.

 3. We place effort into preserving and make great-grandma proud!

 Food preservation is making a revival, and great-grandma would probably say it’s about darn time!
-What was a dying art during the past several decades is coming back into focus again for many — from the gardener with a blossoming garden to the avid farmer’s market frequenter to anyone who is interested in eating delicious, local food during the winter months.
+During the past several decades, a dying art is coming back into focus again for many — from the gardener with a blossoming garden to the avid farmer’s market frequenter to anyone interested in eating delicious, local food during the winter months.

 (Why eat locally?
 Here’s why!)

 I won’t waste time going through each and every how-to of preservation; you can find tried-and-true instructions all over the internet.
 Instead, today we’ll talk options and the pros and cons of each and which foods we can find locally grown here in Lake County this time of year.